Last Updated: November 21, 2019 2:54AM

 Measuring translation quality has evolved with tried and tested metrics to evaluate linguistic accuracy and fluency.
 More often than not, these measurement techniques are applied to transcreation when a different approach may be more beneficial.

-Since creativity is at the heart of transcreation, the standard quality metrics often won’t cut it for measuring whether the messaging hits the mark or not.
+Since creativity is at the heart of transcreation, the standard quality metrics often won’t cut it for measuring whether the messaging hits the mark with native speakers.
 Instead, we need to think differently and combine the measurement of two components—50% linguistic quality and 50% content creation quality.

 Transcreation is about recreating the emotional impact and meeting the content objective from one language to another.
 Transcreation is not about equivalence of language, it is about the transfer of a concept.
 So, we need to look at it like it is a piece of content created uniquely for each new market.